-ERS to pre-fill the ERC creation form.
+Note the use of the sample(...) function, which randomises the order of the data to demonstrate the display of the check, shown in Figure 8.
+The R Markdown frontmatter could include additional information, such as a licenses element or keywords, which are used by the ERS to pre-fill the ERC creation form.
 The doi can link to a related publication in case the ERC is created as a supplement.

-This example also demonstrates that creation of an ERC is possible by hand.
-None of the generated files (Dockerfile, erc.yml) are more complex than the main file authored by a researcher, even if researchers need to educate themselves to create the former file (cf. Nüst et al., 2020).
-To create the outer package, command line tools such as bagit can be employed.
+This example also demonstrates that creating an ERC is possible by hand.
+None of the generated files (Dockerfile, erc.yml) are more complex than the main file authored by a researcher, but researchers would have to educate themselves on how to create and test them 21 To get a glimpse of the curators' perspective, take a look at the first draft for a GeoJSON curation (cf. Nüst et al., 2020).
+To create the outer package, com-

+Fig. 8.
+Partial screenshot of ERC check result in the ERS.
+Three columns compare the display file provided by the author (left hand side) with the display file generated by the ERS (middle).
+The right hand side column adds a visual highlight to show the differences between the two plots, in this case quite exaggerated in the columns, but small differences, e.g., in the figure margins, could be easily judged by a human examiner as mand line tools such as bagit can be employed.
 Finally, the ERC also demonstrates that manual examination is feasible.
 First, the outer package can be unzipped.
-Then, the ERC configuration file defines the main document to inspect for control code, trivial in this example but in complex workflows possibly not quite so easy, and the display file to open for reading.
+Then, the ERC configuration file defines the main document, which a reader can use as an entrypoint to inspect the workflow code, and the display file to open for reading.
+The workflow code is trivial in this example but in complex workflows can spread across multiple files.
 The commands in the Dockerfile can be used to recreate the computational environment manually, with the complication that the base image must be available to dig out the commands used to create it from the image layer metadata.